scijava/scijava-coding-style/README.md

 ## Configuration

-Three coding styles are supported: `imagej`, `imglib2` and `scifio`.
+Two coding styles are supported: `scijava` and `imglib2`.
-The default setting is `imagej`.
+The default setting is `scijava`.
-To change this set the `coding-style` property in you maven pom.
-For examle:
+To change this, set the `coding-style` property in your Maven POM.
+For example:
 ```
 <properties>
     <coding-style>imglib2</coding-style>